psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 neutrinos.
 This transformation is the most efficient nuclear burning process.
 See a table further down for a comparison with other hydrostatic burning processes.</d-footnote>.

-For the last 4.6 billion years hydrogen is continiously "burned" into helium in the heart of the Sun.
+For the last 4.6 billion years hydrogen is continuously "burned" into helium in the heart of the Sun.
 To familiarize ourselves with thermonuclear reaction networks, we will recreate the main fusion process that powers the Sun, the proton-proton (pp-) chain<d-footnote>In fact there are 3 distinct pp-chain branches, but we will